Focus on the group's mission

-• The CPB ensures that Switzerland remains at the forefront of data management and data analysis required for real-time surveillance.
+• ensures Switzerland remains at the forefront of data management and data analysis required for real-time surveillance;

-• The CPB generates insights for evidence-based global pathogen response and public health strategies.
+• generates insights for evidence-based global pathogen response and public health strategies.

 What is pathogen bioinformatics?